Harvlin/Harvlin/README.md

 - 🔭 I'm currently working on a project that implements microservices and fully rely on docker, external APIs, and springboot
 - 👯 I’m looking to collaborate with anyone who has better frontend skills than me
 - 💬 Ask me about anything especially backend
+- ⚡ Fun fact: benched 165lbs for 2
 ---
 # Skills
   ### Programming Languages